billoxbury/blitscan/scrape/README.md

 ## TO-DO

+- Get ConBio working once Wiley token is granted.
-- Add scanners for _Oryx_ and _biorxiv_.
-Check xpr for domains like _ebird.org_ that are proxied.
+- Add scanners for _scielo_ and for ConBio (when available).
-- Add more foreign-language domains and demo use of Azure Translator with them.
-- Consolidate the acquisition rate from current domains.
-For example, some are giving large numbers of 503 server errors for reasons that aren't clear.
-[UPDATE: the issue here is some journals' use of Cloudflare.
-I've approached ConBio on this.]
+- Get Custom Search working on Birdlife Azure once the cost mgt issue is sorted out.
+- Explore use of CrossRef as a fourth crawler method (after Bing CS, journal scans, archive queries)
-- Explore how to extend the process to subscription domains (as opposed to open access).
+- Explore how to extend the process to subscription domains (as opposed to open access) – and role of CrossRef for this.
-- Related to the previous point, engage some of the journal publishers directly. _Started for conbio, needs to reach a decision._
 - Widen the set of text blocks that are extracted from each URL.
 - Explore the optimisation problem (e.g. as a multi-armed bandit problem on the set of search terms).